It’s not just a case of the Mondays.

 Only You Can Prevent Employee Burnout

 Every team member who reports to you is a precious and finite resource.
 It is your job to safeguard those resources, not exhaust them in the name of short-term productivity.
-While work will always be hard (there’s a reason they don’t call it “play”), you can make sure your team is challenged without being depleted.
+Work will always be hard (there’s a reason they don’t call it “play”).
+But you can challenge your team without depleting them.

 By taking time to offer team members individual support and guidance, you can head off burnout and ensure that your team works better, healthier, and longer.